 GLAD is committed to the philosophy “…of, by, for, and with the deaf, hard of hearing, deafblind, and deaf disabled…”

-In accordance with Chapter 1193, Statutes of 1980, GLAD includes deaf, hard of hearing, deafblind, and deaf disabled individuals at all levels of the organization, including the Chief Executive Officer and the majority of the Board of Directors and staff.
+In accordance with California Welfare and Institutions Code, Division 9, Chapter 2.1, Section 10620 GLAD includes deaf, hard of hearing, deafblind, and deaf disabled individuals at all levels of the organization, including the Chief Executive Officer and the majority of the Board of Directors and staff.